dmerejkowsky/blog/content/post/0093-killing-unwrap.md

 }
 ```

-Note how we use the `match` statement together with the `let` expression.
+Note the how the `match` expression and the `let` statement are combined.
 Yay Rust!

-# Example 2
+# Example 2 - Handling Result

 Let's see the bad code first: